 The American Red Cross is a non-profit organization that provides emergency assistance to service members and their families.
 These services include 24-hour emergency communications; financial assistance on behalf of the NMCRS for emergency travel; referral and advocacy services; health and welfare inquires; assistance with humanitarian transfers and hardship discharges; health and safety courses such as first-aid, CPR and baby sitting.

-The Combined Federal Campaign, the only campaign authorized to solicit and collect contributions from federal employees in the workplace, collected more than $368,000 in charitable contributions from Marines and Sailors aboard Camp Pendleton in 2003 for distribution to local and national charities.
+The Combined Federal Campaign, the only campaign authorized to solicit and collect contributions from federal employees in the workplace, collect more than $350,000 in charitable contributions annually from Marines and Sailors aboard Camp Pendleton for distribution to local and national charities.